 CityPark4Brum is a campaign group established in 2015 to lobby Birmingham City Council to create a new public park at Birmingham Smithfield.
 It is supported by the Greener Birmingham coalition, the Birmingham Open Spaces Forum & the Wildlife Trust for Birmingham & the Black Country.
 The park is also supported by proposers of the West Midlands National Park.

 Birmingham Smithfield - an ideal location for a city park

 Unfortunately green & public open space was not the priority in Birmingham City Council's original plans for the site, as shown in its 2016 Smithfield Masterplan.
 Instead, most of the site was to be built on, with much of the open space located within private residential courtyards.
 A small green park, included as a result of our campaign, was added but it is simply too small and not transformative.
-The latest plans from Lendlease show a park that is just as small, no more than half the size of Cathedral Green.
+The latest plans from Lendlease show a park that is just as small, no bigger than the size of Cathedral Square.